aletheon/eleutherios-website/README.md

 ------ Service (Healthcare worker)
 ```

-In this example, more than one customer is being served by the forum for food.
+In this example, there is more than one customer, being served by the forum for food.

 #### Features: